-Accountability is critical for the functioning of any team.
-Without accountability, there is nobody to take ownership and ensure work is completed successfully.
-A leader should be held accountable for a team’s overall performance, but that doesn’t necessarily mean she is the only accountable person in the team.
+Accountability is critical for any team.
+Without accountability, nobody takes ownership and ensures work is completed successfully.
+We should hold leaders accountable for a team’s overall performance.
+That doesn’t necessarily mean she is the only accountable person in the team.

 There’s a reason why organisations often have one or more layers of management.
 You don’t have Marketing, Human Resources, Sales and Operations Managers just for fun.
 You have these roles so that specialist leaders can be accountable for teams that deliver services within their particular domain.